hilouisc/jsdoc-express-with-swagger/README.md

 * [Swagger 2.0 Specification](http://swagger.io/specification)
 * [Swagger Live Demo](http://petstore.swagger.io)
 * swagger-example.json is the JSON object that the Swagger live demo fetches.
+* swagger-example.yml is the JSON object that the Swagger live demo fetches in YAML format.